 The New Craftsmen

 Why does something crafted by hand have more meaning than if it had been turned out by a machine?
-The Founders Retreat is an attempt to answer this question.
+The Founders Retreat is an answer to this question.

-We are apt to ask the wrong questions: instead of What is the cheapest set of plates? or What set of plates can I just about bear to live with, and buy without having to leave the house? we should ask What is the best possible plate? or What plate will give me pleasure every time I use it, will I remember after it is gone or have with me for the rest of my life – what plate, even, will outlive me?
+We are apt to ask the wrong questions: What is the cheapest set of plates I can bear to live with? instead of What is the best possible plate, one that will give me pleasure every time I use it, that I will remember after it is gone or have with me for the rest of my life – what plate, even, will outlive me?

-Three blocks, one for each of the Founders, house their bedrooms, and also the kitchen and larder (in Natalie’s, the chef), a library (in Catherine’s), and an outdoor bathing chamber (in Mark’s; he also gets the wine cellar).
-They are placed to form the entrance court, doors in and out, and to frame the central living space – a place in which to come together, like a medieval hall (meets ‘70s conversation pit), sheltered under a huge timber framed roof.
+Three blocks, one for each of the Founders, house their bedrooms, opening out to the landscape and also housing the kitchen and larder (in Natalie’s, the chef), a library (in Catherine’s), and an outdoor bathing chamber (in Mark’s; he also gets the wine cellar).
+They are placed to form the entrance court and front door, and to frame the central living space – a place in which to come together, like a medieval hall (meets ‘70s conversation pit), sheltered under a huge timber framed roof.

 The local clay of the tiles, and the massive slabs of Hornton stone on the Hall roof tie the house to its place – and so to all the histories of the place.